An FPGA-Based Open-Source Hardware-Software Framework for Side-Channel Security Research: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{undreds} of billions of Internet of Things~(IoT) devices are getting more and more able to autonomously make decisions thanks to artificial intelligence~(AI).
-As they get more capable, pervasive, connected, and able to interact with each other through 5G and 6G networks, IoT devices are constantly collecting, processing, and exchanging personal, private, and critical data, making it paramount to consider security as an essential aspect during their design and whole life cycle~\cite{Hassija_2019Access}.
+\IEEEPARstart{H}{undreds} of billions of Internet of Things~(IoT) devices are getting more and more able to autonomously make decisions thanks to artificial intelligence.
+As they get more capable, pervasive, and interconnected through 5G and 6G networks, IoT devices continuously collect, process, and exchange sensitive and critical data, making it paramount to consider security during their design and whole life cycle~\cite{Hassija_2019Access}.

-Relying on the theoretical security provided by traditional cryptography solutions such as AES, RSA, and SHA-3 and by secure communication protocols such as TLS and SSH is, however, insufficient to guarantee IoT device security.
-Side-channel analysis~(SCA) attacks, in particular, target information collected from executing a specific implementation of a cryptographic scheme or security protocol rather than flaws in their specification or the theoretical problems at their foundation~\cite{Lou_CSUR2022}.
-Such so-called side-channel information ranges from the time required for a cryptography-related computation to the power consumption, electromagnetic emissions, and noise produced during its execution.
-Moreover, while some fault-injection-based attacks interfere with the correct functioning of the target device, many other so-called passive side-channel attacks, such as differential power analysis~(DPA) ones, are undetectable by the system under attack.
+Relying on the theoretical security provided by traditional cryptography solutions such as AES, RSA, and SHA-3, and by secure communication protocols such as TLS and SSH is, however, insufficient to guarantee IoT device security.
+Side-channel analysis~(SCA) attacks target information collected from executing a specific implementation of a cryptographic scheme or security protocol rather than flaws in their specification or the theoretical problems at their foundation~\cite{Lou_CSUR2022}.
+Such so-called side-channel information includes factors like the time taken for cryptographic computations, power consumption, electromagnetic emissions, and noise generated during execution.
+While some fault-injection attacks disrupt the target device's normal operation, many passive side-channel attacks, such as differential power analysis~(DPA), remain undetectable by the system under attack.